-The number of students that is allowed to enter is very low.
+The number of students that is allowed to enter is quite low.
 This program serves both society (contributes to solving problems) and to the academic community (research output; international collaborations).
-Allowing more students to enter the program would also contribute to the quality of the program (larger classes means more diversity regarding interests, problems that are tackled, interaction between students) and to the sustainability of the program (less vulnerable).
+Allowing more students to enter the program would also contribute to the quality of the program (larger classes means more diversity with regard to interests, problems that are tackled, interaction between students) and to the sustainability of the program (less vulnerable).

-The program has a strong leader (Charoula Angeli-Valanides) but she is rather alone.
-This program deserves a second teacher on the same level.
+The program has a strong leader (Charoula Angeli-Valanides) but she is rather alone, making the whole program vulnerable.
+This program needs and deserves a second teacher on the same level.
 This would also guarantee continuity in the long run.

 Non-compliant/

 Sub-a area Partially Compliant/Compliant

 1.1 Policy for quality assurance Compliant

-1.2 Design, approval, on-going monitoring and review Partially compliant

-1.3 Public information Partially compliant

-1.4 Information management Compliant